wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-2.md

 WERCKER_STEP_ROOT=..
 ```

-This means we need to create for each variable a file with the same name with
+This means that for each variable we need to create a file with the same name with
 the text after the equal sign as the content (i.e. file
 `env/case1/WERCKER_STEP_ROOT` contains nothing but two dots)